tsani/comp-302-review/induction.md

 THEOREM.
 (Reverse is its own inverse.)
 (Rank: `**`)
     For any l : 'a list, we have:
         rev (rev l) = l

+To prove this, you will need to justify one step using a previous theorem:
+    LEMMA. for any l1, l2 : 'a list, we have: rev (app l1 l2) = app (rev l2) (rev l1)